Harsh-2121/Unity-3D-Enemy-AI-Script/README.md

-This is a Enmey AI script using the AI Navigation package, specifically using the NavMeshAgent component to function.
+This Enemy AI script uses the AI Navigation package, specifically the NavMeshAgent component to function.

-I made this because I couldn't find anay good acripts online, so I made one myself.
-I'm open sourcing this because I want to help other gamae devs working on their FPS or RPG too!
+I made this because I couldn't find any good scripts online, so I made one myself.
+I'm open-sourcing this because I want to help other game devs working on their FPS or RPG too!

 Star this if you liked this project!